-On March 1, 2016, the Town of Miami Lakes ("Town") Council adopted Ordinance 16-191, which allows the use of synthetic roofing materials for use in single and two-family residences, provided the materials resemble tile.
-Said change was made during a time that synthetic materials began to saturate the market, and Miami-Dade County provided authority to allow its use
+On March 1, 2016, the Town Council approved Ordinance 16-191 allowing the use of synthetic roofing materials resembling tile to be used in single family and two-family residences.
+The change was made at the time because new synthetic materials were appearing in the market, which had obtained product approval for Miami-Dade County.
+At the time, Town House developments were left out of the changes.